-The cash rental rate information presented in this publication is the result of a survey of farmers, landowners, lenders, real estate brokers, and professional farm managers.
+The cash rental rate information presented in this publication is from a survey of farmers, landowners, agricultural lenders, and professional farm managers.
 They supplied information based on their best judgments about typical cash rental rates for high, medium, and low quality cropland in their counties, as well as for land devoted to production of hay, oats, and pasture.
 Information about rents for individual farms was not collected.
-The rental rates summarized in this bulletin do not reflect the value of any buildings or storage structures, manure application contracts, or seed production contracts.
+The rental rates summarized in this bulletin do not includethe value of any buildings or storage structures, manure application contracts, or seed production contracts.

 The cooperation and assistance of the landowners, farmers, and agribusiness people who responded to this survey are greatly appreciated.
-The distribution of the 1,703 responses was 50percent from farmers, 27percent from landowners, 13percent from professional farm managers, 8percent from agricultural lenders, and 2percent from other professions.
+The distribution ofthe 1,437 responses was 49 percent from farmers, 27 percent from landowners, 12 percent from agriculturallenders, 10 percent from professional farm managers,and 2 percent from other professions.

-Circumstances such as the following may justify a higher or lower rent in specific cases:
+This summary can be used as a referencepoint for determining an appropriate cash rentalrate for a particular farm.The following may justify a higher or lower than average rent in specific cases:

 - Small size or unusual shape of fields

-- Presence of terraces or creeks that affect the time it takes to plant and harvest crops
+- Terraces or creeks that affect the time it takes to plant and harvest crops

 - Difficult or restricted access to fields